mlhartme/stool/DEVELOPMENT.md

         <group>:100000:65535

-Apply changes with `systemctl restart docker`.
+Apply changes with

+    systemctl daemon-reload
+    systemctl restart docker

 Check if `/var/run/docker.sock` is created with the correct primary group.
-Also check
-`journalctl -u docker` for errors.
+Also check `journalctl -u docker` for errors.
 Note that the following warnings seem to be ok for Stool (i've seen them on Debian and Majaro):

     Your kernal does not support cgroup rt period